 Pizza Chic – This place elevates pizza to an art form (as does its Right Bank sister restaurant Grazie).
 Try the carciofi (artichoke) pizza, topped with parmesan-artichoke purée and a salad of arugula, parmesan, and shaved raw artichokes.
 More info.

 *Rosa Bonheur sur Seine – This is a guinguette, an outdoor café, on the banks of the Seine, serving wine and pizza cooked in a wood-burning oven.
 This place can get insanely busy in the evening, but if you go early enough (around 5 or 6pm) the counter service and picnic tables create a relaxed, casual vibe that’s really good for kids.
 Note: they serve pizza nonstop from noon to midnight.

 THINGS TO DO

-American Library in Paris – A wonderful center for community and culture; the library requires membership, but the evening events, featuring a dynamic lineup of authors, are free and open to the public.
+American Library in Paris – A English-language center for community and culture; the library requires membership, but the evening events, featuring a dynamic lineup of authors, are free and open to the public.

 Context Travel – Small-group walking tours led by expert docents that focus on art, architecture, food, history and more.

 Eiffel Tower – If you’d like to avoid long lines and/or you haven’t reserved elevator tickets in advance, the best thing to do is to go is at night, as late as possible (last entry during the summer is 12am).
 You’ll have to climb the stairs to the second level, but if you’re relatively active, it’s an easy walk.
 DO NOT go first thing in the morning – that’s what everyone else does.
 Check out this post from Secrets of Paris for more tips.

 Girl Meets Glass – Learn about French wine regions, grapes, and of course taste wine, with noted wine expert, Tanisha Townsend.